The Video Element will allow you to add a video to your page and display it within a user-controlled video player.

 The Video Control Panel, accessible from your right toolbar, will allow you to specify some settings for the video element:

-- Auto Play: Sets a video to automatically play.
+Auto Play: Sets a video to automatically play.
 Available for YouTube and Vimeo videos only, not for uploaded videos.
+Most browsers disable this option automatically.

 Resizing Videos in a Video Element